sammytesfai/CSE233_Cage2_Project/README.md

 * Adding error checking to PrivilegeEscalation.py to avoid a "Key Error"  when trying to access host operating system types:
 <img src='images/PrivilegeEscalation_Change.PNG' width=100%>

-* Also associated with PrivilegeEscalation Key Error.
+* Within RedTableWrapper.py added error checking to prevent PrivilegeEscalation Key Error.
 <img src='images/RedTableWrapper_Change.PNG' width=100%>

-* Changing the reward amount for an invalid action performed by the red agent, prior to this change the red agent was awarded a positive reward when it should be a negative reward.
+* Within BaseWrapper.py changed the reward amount for an invalid action performed by the red agent, prior to this change the red agent was awarded a positive reward when it should be a negative reward.
 <img src='images/BaseWrapper_Change.PNG' width=100%>